persalys/persalys/python/doc/examples/examples.rst

 -----------------------------------------

 This example has been presented in the ESREL 2007 conference in the paper [Dutfoy2009]_.
+It is described in the OpenTURNS Example Guide.

 This example is a simple beam, restrained at one side and stressed by a concentrated bending load F at the other side.